PROPAGANDA AND MANIPULATION

 b.
 What to Do When Propaganda is Found.

 The purpose for understanding propaganda is to subdue the emotions and allow for a more reasoned decision.
 This is because emotions obscure analytical thought.
 It may be that no further investigation is needed.
 If the cost is substantial, a more thorough investigation might be warranted.
 If more details on the product are needed, the product specification page is a good place to look.
-All websites other than governmental entities have significant biases.
+All websites have significant biases.
+Even those websites purporting to be factual information such as Wikipedia.
 Blogging, social media, and news websites should be considered as gossip and used only as a lead to find more credible information sources.

 - Ripoff Report